-Firms urged to set targets to cut business flights – Daily Business
+Firms urged to set target for cutting business flights – Daily Business

 Carbon plan

-Firms urged to set targets to cut business flights
+Firms urged to set target for cutting business flights

 Employees are demanding that companies set targets for reducing corporate flying in order to meet carbon emission goals.